AdobeDocs/experience-platform.pt-BR/help/intelligent-services/attribution-ai/user-guide.md

 ## Recursos adicionais

-O vídeo a seguir descreve um fluxo de trabalho completo para criar uma nova instância no Attribution AI.
+The following video outlines an end-to-end workflow for creating a new instance in Attribution AI.

 >[!VIDEO](https://video.tv.adobe.com/v/32668?learn=on&quality=12)